AdobeDocs/journey-optimizer.en/help/using/sms/create-sms.md

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms_content"
 >title="Define your SMS content"
->abstract="Customize and personalize your text messages (SMS/MMS) by using the Expression editor to define the content and incorporate dynamic elements."
+>abstract="Customize and personalize your text messages by using the Expression editor to define the content and incorporate dynamic elements."

 To configure your SMS content, follow the steps below.
-Settings for MMS are detailed in [this section](#mms-content).

 1. From the journey or campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the text message content.